freckle/guides/haskell-style.md

 * Qualified imports for major name clashes
   * `containers`
   * `unordered-containers`
+* Qualified imports for "ad-hoc module schema" (see example)
 * Aliased imports for packaging and exporting many modules in a single module.
   * creating a custom prelude